Nothing heralds the arrival of Summer more than baseball season. America’s

 many weekend warriors exposed to potential injury.

 A common condition that afflicts players is baseball finger.
-Also known as
+Also known

-straighten the finger is damaged.
+to straighten the finger is damaged.
 It can be caused when a ball or other

 object strikes the tip of the finger or thumb, damaging the thin tendon.